 Please submit your work samples by uploading media within the online application.
 For technical support, see the Help page on the SlideRoom application or contact firstname.lastname@example.org.
 For other issues or questions, please contact us.

 Please upload up to ten digital images of your artwork.
 The file size for each image cannot exceed 5 MB.
 Please, only one piece per image.
 Two of the ten images may be detail shots, installation views, or video, when appropriate.
 If you are a video artist, all ten files may be videos.
-Please do not use your name anywhere in the files.
+Please do not include your name anywhere in the work sample files.

 Note that we do not have extensive facilities or equipment for sculpture and fabrication, nor do we have a high-tech media lab.
 If you have questions about whether you could complete your work in The Lighthouse Works facilities, please contact us before applying.Literature